 The Ash Landfill is situated north of the main generating station.
 Prior to landfill development in this portion of the property, an impoundment existed (occupying an area of approximately 120 acres) that was used for the disposal of sluiced fly ash and bottom ash; these operations took place from approximately 1939 to 1978.
 From 1978 to 1984 and following the installation of electrostatic precipitators at the station, "dry" fly ash was disposed on the dewatered impoundment area.
-Beginning in 1984, CCR materials (including "dry" fly ash and dredged bottom ash) have been placed in this area.
+Beginning in 1984, CCR materials (including "dry" fly ash and dredged bottom ash) and non-CCR material (class 2 and 3 wastes only) have been placed in this area.